Welcome! Glad you stopped by and hope you stop by often as I celebrate my Appalachian Heritage.

 Appalachia is a haven for artisans of all genres.
 I believe historically this shows the independence that is often associated with mountain folk.
 They depended on themselves or their neighbors to supply the necessities of life: clothing, quilts, food, soap and even entertainment.
 Whether someone is detailing how to can green beans, plant corn, quilt, or simply telling about their life, there is a wealth of information to be gathered from the people of the Appalachian Mountains.
 You can see some of the profiles on the Mountain Folk page.

 Just saying the word "Appalachian" brings to mind music.
 I grew up in a musical family and was blessed to hear traditional Appalachian music on a daily basis.
 Pickin & Grinnin is a regular spot here and will feature my family's music.

 For some Appalachia might bring to mind The Beverly Hillbillies and the quirky, feisty Granny.
 I think Grannies have been, and still are a tremendous asset to the world.
 Both my Grannies (although one was called Mamaw) were a huge influence in my life-after all they each raised people who went on to become my parents.
 My mom is now Granny to my girls, niece and nephews.
 I must admit some of The Beverly Hillbillies' Granny characteristics, though exaggerated, are true.
 I have a Grannyisms page where you can read about funny, quirky or inspiring things said or done by my Grannies and leave posts about your Granny and the influence she made on your life.

 Generosity is a trait that comes to mind when I think of my life in Appalachia.
-I am continuing the tradition with Spread The Love, a monthly give away.
-To be entered all you have to do is post a comment to one of the blog posts or to the Grannyism page.
+I am continuing the tradition by hosting various giveaways.
+In most cases, to be entered in a giveaway all you have to do is post a comment to a specified blog post.